 Assistant Professor of Computer Science

-I am an assistant professor in the Computer Science (CSC) Department at NC State, where I am affiliated with the Digital Games research group.
-My interests span artificial intelligence, programming languages, and formal methods.
+I am an assistant professor in the Computer Science (CSC) Department at NC State, where I direct the Principles of Expressive Machines (POEM) Lab.
+My interests span programming languages, formal methods, human-computer interaction, and (symbolic) artificial intelligence.

 See my publications.

-For more information on the research efforts I am leading on computational creativity and game design, see the POEM Lab webpage.
+For more information on current projects and opportunities for students, see the POEM Lab webpage.

 Please read this before you email me.